aiven/devportal/docs/products/postgresql/howto/connect-python.rst

 Connect with Python
 -------------------

-This example connects to a PostgreSQL service from Python, making use of the ``psycopg2`` library.
+This example connects to a PostgreSQL® service from Python, making use of the ``psycopg2`` library.

 Variables
 '''''''''